Dean's Scholar

 Students must pass an approved technical communication course before being permitted to continue with the fourth year of their programs.
 Consult the program requirements in the Academic Calendar for the appropriate course for your program.

-Any student who does not meet one of these timing requirements will be permitted to take up to 12 credits in the first term after the requirement is not met, but will not be allowed to take any courses, other than WRDS 150 (or equivalent) or the prescribed technical communication course as appropriate, after that time.
+Any student who does not meet one of these timing requirements will be permitted to take up to 12 credits in the first term after the requirement is not met, but will not be allowed to take any courses, other than WRDS_V 150 (or equivalent) or the prescribed technical communication course as appropriate, after that time.

 Supplemental Examinations